philanc/slua/README.md

 It has been slightly modified:

-* The executable `srlua` has been renamed `sluarun` to prevent any confusion with the original.

-* `sluarun` and its companion program `srglue` are statically built (do `make sluarun`).
+* `srlua` and its companion program `srglue` are statically built (do `make srlua`).
 They are used exactly as the original `srlua` and `srglue`.
-See for example the target `sluarun` in the Makefile.
+See for example the target `srlua` in the Makefile.

-* The additional slua libraries are also built in `sluarun`.
+* The additional slua libraries are also built in `srlua`.

 ### Dynamic linking version ('sglua')

 A makefile target is provided to build 'sglua', a dynamic version of slua, with the same additional libraries statically linked and preloaded.  'sglua' is built with Glibc.
 It has the same functions as slua (built-in linenoise line-editing, preloaded libraries).
 It is intended to be built with the regular glibc (so the only runtime dependencies are libc, libm, libpthread and libdl).
-Additional C libraries can be loaded with 'require()'.

 To build sglua:
 ```
   make sglua
 ```

+### Binary versions

+Binary versions of slua (and sluac, the Lua bytecode compiler) are provided here for convenience.
+These are standalone executables, statically compiled with musl-1.1.22, for x86_64, i586 and armhf.
+They are built with cross-compilation environments based on gcc-6.4.0, setup with 'musl-cross-make' by Rich Felker (see https://github.com/richfelker/musl-cross-make)

 ### Package versions